private-attribution/i-d/draft-thomson-ppm-prss.md

 4. The identifier for the chosen PRF from {{prf}}, encoded in two bytes in network byte order.

-5. A two byte encoding of the KEM parameter `Npk` in network byte order.

-6. The value of `pk_bytes`, the public key from the receiver.
+5. The value of `pk_bytes`, the public key from the receiver.

-7. A two byte encoding of the KEM parameter `Nenc` in network byte order.

-8. The value of `enc`, the key encapsulation from the sender.
+6. The value of `enc`, the key encapsulation from the sender.

 Note: